Development team

 Downsides:

-• Due to its tight structure, this model will not be flexible to changing requirements during the product development life cycle, not suitable for complex projects.
+• Due to its tight structure, this model will not be flexible to changing requirements during the software development lifecycle and is unsuitable for complex projects (such as those requiring a spiral model approach).

 • The scope of adjustment is limited because each stage has been determined from the beginning.